-Plan your vacation or day trip to Crater Lake, one of America's national parks not far from Bend, Oregon
+Plan your vacation or day trip to Crater Lake National Park

 In the mood for a scenic road trip starting in Bend, Oregon and ending in one of the most pristine national parks on earth?
 Crater Lake National Park features towering cliffs, stunning volcanic islands, and water so shockingly blue, you’ll stand blinking in the sun trying to clear your vision in case the whole thing is one big, beautiful mirage.

 Located two hours, eight minutes, and thirty four seconds from Bend Oregon (give or take), Crater Lake is an incredible must-see day trip from your Bend home base.
 At 1,943-feet deep, it’s the deepest lake in the United States, and the seventh deepest in the world.
 Crater Lake formed when Mt.
 Mazama erupted approximately 7,700 years ago in a massive volcanic eruption.
 Then the whole thing collapsed on itself, creating a big hole that eventually filled with water to become the amazing lake you see today.

 What to Do at Crater Lake National Park in the Winter or Summer